Graduate position available

 My goal as an advisor is to help you:

-- become a creative and independent researcher, broadly trained in ecology and evolution;
+- become a thoughtful and independent researcher, broadly trained in ecology and evolution;

-- develop an independent body of research centered on your own interests and career goals;
+- develop independent research centered on your own interests and career goals;

 - learn to identify knowledge gaps, current relevant questions and hypotheses, and feasible methods.